Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Matrix encoding

 \begin{definition}[Labelled transition matrix of a DOAG] Let~$D$ be a DOAG with~$n$ vertices.
 We associate the vertices of~$D$ to the integers from~$1$ to~$n$ corresponding to their order in the vertex-by-vertex decomposition.
 The \emph{labelled transition matrix} of~$D$ is the matrix~${(a_{i,j})}_{1 \leq i, j \leq n}$ with integer coefficients such that~$a_{i,j} = k > 0$ if and only if there is an edge from vertex~$i$ to vertex~$j$ and this edge is the~$k$-th outgoing edge of~$i$.
 Otherwise~$a_{i,j} = 0$. \end{definition}

 An example of a DOAG and its transition matrix are pictured in Figure~\ref{fig:matrix}.
-The thick lines are not part of the encoding and their meaning will be explained later.
+The thick lines are not part of the encoding and their meaning will be explained later when we characterise which integer matrices can be a labelled transition matrix.
 Let~$\phi$ denote the function mapping a DOAG to its labelled transition matrix.
 This function is clearly injective as the edges of the graph can be recovered as the non-zero entries of the matrix, and the ordering of the outgoing edges of each vertex is given by the values of the corresponding entries in each row.
 Characterising the image of~$\phi$ however requires more work.

 We can make some observations.
 First, by definition of the traversal of the DOAG, the labelled transition matrix of a DOAG is strictly upper triangular.
 Indeed, since the decomposition algorithm removes one \emph{source} at a time, the labelling it induces is a topological sorting of the graph.
-Moreover, since the non-zero entries of row~$i$ encode the \emph{ordered} set of outgoing edges of vertex~$i$, these non-zero entries form a permutation \begin{itemize} \item a non-zero value cannot be repeated within a row; \item and if a row contains~$d \geq 1$ non-zero entries, then these are the integers from~$1$ to~$d$, in any order. \end{itemize} Informally, these two properties ensure that a matrix encodes a labelled DOAG (a DOAG endowed with a labelling of its vertices) and that this labelling is a topological sorting of the graph.
+Moreover, since the non-zero entries of row~$i$ encode the \emph{ordered} set of outgoing edges of vertex~$i$, these non-zero entries form a permutation.
+More formally: \begin{itemize} \item a non-zero value cannot be repeated within a row; \item and if a row contains~$d \geq 1$ non-zero entries, then these are the integers from~$1$ to~$d$, in any order. \end{itemize} Informally, these two properties ensure that a matrix encodes a labelled DOAG (a DOAG endowed with a labelling of its vertices) and that this labelling is a topological sorting of the graph.
 However, they are not enough to ensure that this topological sorting is precisely the one that is induced by the decomposition.
 The matrices satisfying these two properties will play an important role in the rest of the paper.
 We call them ``variation matrices''.